RainWang6188/leetcode-notes/solution/string/056-5-Longest_Palindromic_Substring.md

 Since `dp[i][j]` depends on the value of `dp[i+1][j-1]`, we should fill the `dp[][]` in the descending order of `i` and ascending order of `j`.

+However, the dp soluiton may not be as efficient as the optimized brute force solution.

 ```c++
 string longestPalindrome(string s) {
     int n = s.size();